Condo Living FAQs

 What are the advantages of buying early in the construction stage?

-Buying your condo early offers substantial savings, the best selection of floor plans, floor level within the building, preferred views as well as the opportunity to personalize your suite.
+Buying your condo early offers the best selection of floor plans, floor level within the building and preferred views, with the opportunity to personalize your suite to help make your new Tricar home everything you’ve dreamed it could be.

 Is extra parking and storage available?